Where’s my check? Answers to common relief payment questions

 The IRS has corrected an earlier online error, which told users that some rejected payments were being sent to the same account a second time; they are not and will be mailed.

-WHAT IF I HAVE ISSUES WITH
+WHAT IF I HAVE ISSUES WITH THE IRS?

 The IRS will send a letter to taxpayers about 15 days after a payment is sent letting them know how it was made and how to report issues.